spatialos/CExampleProject/v15-upgrade-log.md

 1. Update the component registry for the C++ physics worker.
 We use the `worker::Schema` template to combine components and component sets.
 We need both, as component sets are now the unit of authority.
+1. Create and implement an authority model.
+Our requirements in this example are very simple.
+We want two different workers to be authoritative over two disctinct component sets on one entity.
+We will therefore need two partitions.
+   To keep things clean, we will use two separate entities to represent the partitions.
+We will fix the snapshot later.
+For now, let's assume that these partitions have IDs 2 for the physics simulation, and 3 for the client simulation.
+We only have one entity we want to simulate, and the authority delegation can be fully static.
+All we need to do is:
+   * When the physics worker starts, it needs to assign partition with ID 2 to itself.
+   * When a client worker requests authority, the physics worker needs to assign it the partition with ID 3.
+   * We need to ensure the physics worker has the right permissions to send system commands.
+We will address this later, when fixing the launch configurations.

+   Please note that this is the very simplest example of how to distribute work and authority.
+The number of partitions in the world can be dynamic.
+The mapping of workers to partitions can be dynamic, and a worker can simulate multiple partitions at once.
+The delegation of component sets to partitions can be dynamic.
+Which component sets are delegated can be dynamic too, as long as they don't overlap at any time, on any given entity.